xtuml/bridgepoint/doc-bridgepoint/notes/9050_const_order/9050_const_order_ant.md

   does not use any sorter in it's `getChildren()` operation.
 It just does a blind select of all Symbolic Constants related to the Constant Specification.

+5.5  There are several metamodel classes that compose a constant.
+The Model Explorer tree is actually showing the `Literal Symbolic Constant` elements under the `Constant Specification` even though the element `Symbolic Constant` is the direct child in the metamodel.
+It appears this is causing confusion to the display and sorting.

+5.6  Review [2.3] and [2.4] to verify the constant ordering follows the same implementation as other ordered elements.

 ### 6. Work Required

 6.1  Enable Move Up/Down on Symbolic Constants

-6.2  Add a Symbolic Constant sorter
+6.2  Add a constant sorter

+6.3  Ensure support in model import for ordered constants

 ### 7. Acceptance Test

 7.1 Use the Move Up/Down action to reorder constants in a constant specification in model explorer.
 Add and delete constants from a constant specification.
-* See the elements move accordingly in Model explorer and the canvas.
+* __R__ See the elements move accordingly in Model explorer and the canvas.
-* Canvas display always reflects the order in model explorer.
+* __R__ Canvas display always reflects the order in model explorer.
+* Restart BP
+* __R__ See the ME and Canvas ordering reflects the same ordering before restarting

 ### End